Langston Hughes, Ralph Ellison and All That Jazz

 Langston’s Dream is my feeble attempt to join the Hughes/Ellison Ensemble.
 Eli’s underground abode is a nod to Ellison’s Invisible Man, and naming our innocent man Langston and including Hughes’ poetry throughout this novel was my way of adding my voice to the conversation that they began about race in America.

 What happens to a dream deferred?
-My answer in Langston's Dream: Deferred dreams imprison us; one imprisons all of us.
+My answer in THEY CAN'T TAKE YOUR NAME?
+Deferred dreams imprison us; one imprisons all of us.